 - Warn friends and followers and keep a close eye on your Facebook account.
 If you don’t have access to your account after a hack, ask a trusted Facebook friend to log in to their account and then click on yours to see if your name, profile picture, or email have changed.
 Always inform your Facebook friends and followers of a hack!
 A hacker could contact them to ask for personal details or even send links infected with malware.
 Advise them not to respond to any messages or posts (not) made by “you” and to secure their own accounts.

 - Change your other passwords.
 Far too many of us use our Facebook password for other apps, so while you’re at it, change all those passwords too.
-A password manager can help generate strong, unique passwords and even stores them for you.
+Avira Password Manager, which is part of Avira Free Security and is also available as a standalone solution, can help you generate strong, unique passwords and even stores them for you.
+You can also use it on other devices like smartphones or tablets to synchronize your passwords across all your devices.
 The best passwords contain a random string of upper- and lower-case letters, numbers, and special characters.
 Stay clear of birthdays, pets’ names, and anything that could be guessed by browsing through your profile!

-- Strengthen your login access now to help avoid needing to fix a hacked Facebook account later.
-Facebook offers two-factor authentication, so when someone logs in, a code is sent to your mobile phone to verify it’s you.
+- Additionally strengthen your login access now to help avoid needing to fix a hacked Facebook account later. with the help of Facebook’s two-factor authentication feature.
 To enable two-factor authentication, go to Settings & privacy -> Settings -> Security and Login.
 Then scroll down to find Two-Factor Authentication.

 - Double-check all app permissions.
 Go to your apps and review who has access to your Facebook account.
 If there are any apps you don’t recognize or no longer use, revoke their access.
 You’ll find a list of these apps under Settings & privacy -> Settings -> Apps and Websites.